ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{errors}}.)
-It first looks for the PPM parameters `PPMParam` for which `PPMAggregateReq.task_id` is equal to the task ID derived from `PPMParam`.
+It first looks for the PPM parameters `Param` for which `AggregateReq.task_id` is equal to the task ID derived from `Param`.
 It then filters out out-of-order sub-requests by ignoring any sub-request that does not follow the previous one (See {{anti-replay}}.)